 The algorithms are optimized with using of different SIMD CPU extensions.
-In particular the library supports following CPU extensions: SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX and AVX2 for x86/x64, VMX(Altivec) and VSX(Power7) for PowerPC, NEON for ARM.
+In particular the library supports following CPU extensions: SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2 and AVX-512 for x86/x64, VMX(Altivec) and VSX(Power7) for PowerPC, NEON for ARM.

 The Simd Library has C API and also contains useful C++ classes and functions to facilitate access to C API.
 The library supports dynamic and static linking, 32-bit and 64-bit Windows, Android and Linux, MSVS, G++ and Clang compilers, MSVS project and CMake build systems.

 The Simd Library has next folder's structure:

 simd/src/Test/- contains test framework of the library.

 simd/src/Use/- contains the use examples of the library.